Sign up to our weekly newsletter

 Creative brainstorming is a collaborative way to develop ideas and solve problems within groups or teams – it’s about creativity, productivity, and sharing ideas.
-For more information on brainstorming, check out Episode 8 from Season 2 of our podcast, Revitalise & Grow, which is all about fostering creativity in-house.

 Generally speaking, brainstorming is an uncomplicated and relatively cost-effective way of gaining a large number of fresh ideas.
 Brainstorming has several benefits including improving the products or services offered, taking advantage of gaps in the market, and creating new markets.
 In addition to ideas, group brainstorming can also act as a great team-building exercise and uses your collective team power to solve problems.

 For more information on creativity in house, check out Episode 8 from Season 2 of our podcast, Revitalise & Grow, which is all about fostering creativity in-house.
 You may also like to listen to this episode where we ask the question, ‘Has working remotely killed creativity?’

 The most successful brainstorming teams are those who allow and encourage participation.
 Team brainstorming can improve the working environment, promote more teamwork and develop better employee relations.
 However, when facilitating a session, it is crucial to use some structure, as poorly structured sessions can end up wasting your time.

 Here’s our top tips for running a creative brainstorming session to foster a safe and supportive environment, which generates outstanding ideas from your team…